hiberus-magento/hiberus-dockergento/README.md

 ## Create environment
 ### Existing project
-* You can execute following command for creating a Docker environment for an **existing project** (from the project directory):
+* You can execute the following command to create a Docker environment for an **existing project** (from the project directory).
 ```bash
 cd <your_project>
 hm setup
 ```
-* If you want the files are outside your project to doesn't be tracked by git.
+* If you want the docker config files to be outside your project not to be tracked by git.
 ```bash
 cd wrapper_folder
 hm setup
 ```
-Answer this question with the relative path of your project
+Answer this question with the relative path of your project.
 <br>
 <span style="color: steelblue;" >Magento root dir:  </span> <span style="color: #c0c0c0" ><your_project></span>